-Between the begin tag and end tag (e.g., between <spacecraftParameters> and </spacecraftParameters>), the user shall place the keywords required by the specific logical block as specified in reference [5].

-NOTE – The use of <userDefinedParameters> is defined in 4.13.

 USER DEFINED PARAMETERS

-NOTE – The ODM Version 2.0 (reference [5]) introduced the notion of ‘user-defined parameters’.
+NOTE – User-defined parameters have been added to some of the Navigation Data Messages (OPM, OMM, OCM (reference [5]); and RDM (reference [8]).
+As other Navigation Data Message standards are updated, it is likely that the ability to include user-defined parameters will be added to them.
 These parameters are situation specific and are not standardized.
 Accordingly, the use of user-defined parameters is not encouraged.
 Because these parameters are not known to the schema, there is only one very broad keyword offered in the NDM/XML: <USER_DEFINED>.

 General